atk4/core/docs/index.md

 by combining it with the parent.

-CollectionTrait only supports named object - you may not omit the name, however a more older implementation of :php:trait:`ContainerTrait` is used primarily for tracking Render Tree in ATK UI where name is optional and a unique name is guaranteed.
+CollectionTrait only supports named object - you may not omit the name, however a more older implementation of {php:trait}`ContainerTrait` is used primarily for tracking Render Tree in ATK UI where name is optional and a unique name is guaranteed.

-When $container is using :php:trait:`ContainerTrait`, this would be a typical code:
+When $container is using {php:trait}`ContainerTrait`, this would be a typical code:

 ```
 $child = $container->add(new ChildClass());